-Medica exiting exchange at the end of 2017
+Medica exited ND’s exchange at the end of 2017

-On September 28, the North Dakota Insurance Department announced that Medica would withdraw from the exchange at the end of the year.
-There are 20,691 North Dakota residents with exchange coverage, and 3,073 of them have coverage with Medica.
-So about 15 percent of the exchange enrollees will need to either switch to off-exchange plans for 2018 (paying full-price, as subsidies aren’t available off-exchange), or switch to a plan from another exchange insurer during open enrollment.
+On September 28, 2017, the North Dakota Insurance Department announced that Medica would withdraw from the exchange at the end of the year.
+There were 20,691 North Dakota residents with effectuated exchange coverage in 2017, and 3,073 of them had coverage with Medica.
+So about 15 percent of the exchange enrollees had to either switch to off-exchange plans for 2018 (paying full-price, as subsidies aren’t available off-exchange), or switch to a plan from another exchange insurer during.

-Medica has previously filed rates for plans to be offered in the North Dakota exchange for 2018, based on the assumption that the federal government would continue to fund cost-sharing reductions (CSR) in 2018 (CSRs reduce out-of-pocket costs for lower-income enrollees with silver plans in the exchange; the federal government pays insurers to provide these better benefits, but ongoing funding for this was in question throughout 2017, and the Trump Administration ultimately eliminated the funding in mid-October 2017; insurers are still obligated to provide CSR benefits to eligible enrollees).
+Medica has previously filed rates for plans to be offered in the North Dakota exchange for 2018, based on the assumption that the federal government would continue to fund cost-sharing reductions (CSR) in 2018 (CSR reduce out-of-pocket costs for lower-income enrollees with silver plans in the exchange; the federal government pays insurers to provide these better benefits, but ongoing funding for this was in question throughout 2017, and the Trump Administration ultimately eliminated the funding in mid-October 2017; insurers are still obligated to provide CSR benefits to eligible enrollees).

 As the uncertainty around ongoing federal funding for CSRs continued to mount — and neither Congress nor the Trump Administration did anything to commit CSR funding for 2018 — Medica asked the North Dakota Insurance Department to approve new rates with a larger increase based on the assumption that CSR funding wouldn’t continue in 2018.

-The Insurance Department felt that they had to err on the side of caution in terms of protecting state residents, since they didn’t have a way of reversing the higher rates if it later became apparent that CSR funding would continue, which we now know will not be the case.
-(Some states found ways around this even before the Trump Administration clarified that CSR funding would end — Washington is an example — while other states allowed insurers to assume CSR funding wouldn’t continue and said they would let the rates evenually sort themselves out in the form of MLR rebates and potential rate decreases for 2019 if CSR funding had continued).
+The Insurance Department felt that they had to err on the side of caution in terms of protecting state residents, since they didn’t have a way of reversing the higher rates if it later became apparent that CSR funding would continue, which we now know did not end up happening.
+(Some states found ways around this even before the Trump Administration clarified that CSR funding would end — Washington is an example — while other states allowed insurers to assume CSR funding wouldn’t continue and said they would let the rates eventually sort themselves out in the form of MLR rebates and potential rate decreases for 2019 if CSR funding had continued).
 So the Insurance Department rejected Medica’s request to add an additional load to the premiums to fund CSRs.

-As a result, Medica informed the Insurance Department that they won’t offer coverage in the exchange for 2018.
-People will still be able to purchase individual market Medica plans off-exchange in North Dakota, but premium subsidies (and CSR) are not available off-exchange.
+As a result, Medica informed the Insurance Department that they wouldn’t offer coverage in the exchange for 2018.
+People were still be able to purchase individual market Medica plans off-exchange in North Dakota, but premium subsidies (and CSR) are not available off-exchange.

-Many states have allowed insurers to file rates that assume CSR funding will not continue in 2018, but Vermont has taken the same approach as North Dakota, and is not allowing insurers to adjust rate filings to add a CSR load (but both of Vermont’s insurers intend to remain on the exchange for 2018).
+Almost all states allowed insurers to file rates that assume CSR funding would not continue in 2018, but Vermont took the same approach as North Dakota, and did not allow insurers to adjust rate filings to add a CSR load (but both of Vermont’s insurers remained on the exchange for 2018).

-Rate increases for 2018 slightly lower than insurers proposed
+Rate increases for 2018 were slightly lower than insurers proposed

-The approved rates for 2018 are based on the assumption that CSR funding would continue, despite the fact that it was eliminated a few weeks before the start of open enrollment.
+The approved rates for 2018 were based on the assumption that CSR funding would continue, despite the fact that it was eliminated a few weeks before the start of open enrollment.
 North Dakota’s exchange insurers will implement the following average rate increases for 2018: